stela/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The calibration and distortion correction were done using the provided camera-calibration images.
 For the thresholding, a more adaptive approach would probably have yielded better results than using fixed thresholds.
-My current solution doesn't preserve information between frames, if I would have used the detection-windows from the previous frame as a starting point the results would probably have been better.
+My current solution doesn't preserve per-window information between frames, if I would have used the detection-windows from previous frames as a starting point the results would probably have been better.
 Also some kind of moving average or low-pass-filter could be applied to the lane line positions, this would have yielded smoother output and would avoid spurious errors.
 In case of many other cars blocking the view ahead, one could assume that most cars would drive within lane markings in order to augment missing data.

 A different, hopefully more robust, approach to detecting the lane lines would be to train a recurrent convolutional network, searching Google for that provides lots of papers about recognizing objects in videos, it ought to work with lane lines too I assume as it works for more complex objects like e.g. finding people in a video stream.
 This would be interesting to experiment with, but I didn't find spare time to do so yet.